PlasticDigits/cmm-ustc-preregister/smartcontracts-bsc/README.md

 Withdraw all accumulated USTC-cb tokens from the contract.
 Only callable by the contract owner.

 **Requirements**:
+- Withdrawal destination must be set via `setWithdrawalDestination`
+- Withdrawal unlock timestamp must be set and current time >= unlock timestamp
 - Contract must have a balance > 0
 - Caller must be the owner

+**Important**: This function withdraws the contract's token balance but does NOT modify user deposit records.
+User balances remain tracked in storage for future conversion to tokens in a separate contract.
+This function can be called multiple times - after a withdrawal, if users deposit additional tokens, the owner can withdraw again (subject to timelock requirements).

 **Events**: `OwnerWithdraw`